dillonkmcquade/fedora_ansible/README.md

 # Install instructions

-### Warning: This is created for RHEL based distos and therefore uses the `dnf` package manager.
+### Warning: This is created for Fedora and therefore uses the `dnf` package manager.

 ```
 git clone https://github.com/dillonkmcquade/config-files.git